Design, Development & Operations With Architecture

 Adopting the LEAD is relatively straight-forward learning process as follows:

 - Preliminary: Train and familiarize people with Lean & agile practices (these are already common competencies in most of the organizations)

-- Define the operating model (operational value stream), identify and integrate relevant capabilities (teams & functions)
+- Define the value chain (operational value stream) and related operating model (process), identify and integrate relevant capabilities (teams & functions)

 - Establish a Demand Management multidisciplinary virtual team, managed and facilitated by the Lean Manager (the only new role!)

 - Improve the process continuously, adjust the capabilities (teams, functions), fine-tune the tools, encourage to co-operation…